0xln/Type-on-Strap/pages/MdxfindBible.md

 ---
 layout: page
 title: "MDXFind Bible"
-subtitle: "Work In Progress"
+subtitle: "(Work In Progress)"
-feature-img: "assets/img/sample.png"
+feature-img: "assets/img/pexels/desk-messy"
 permalink: /mdxfindbible               # Set a permalink your your page
-hide: false                           # Prevent the page title to appear in the navbar
+hide: true                           # Prevent the page title to appear in the navbar
 icon: "fa-book"                    # Will Display only the fontawesome icon (here: fa-search) and not the title
 tags: [hashes.org, mdxfind]
 ---